Wild Geese

 – Mary Oliver

-For our second module we will cultivate our embodiment and presence.
+For our next two circles we will cultivate our embodiment and presence.
 Practicing the art of listening to our bodies, so that we may find and rest in the flow of our intuition.
-We will build on the skills we explored in module one - feeling the natural pattern of the universe as it expands and grows.
-The cyclical nature of expansion, pause, contraction, pause, expansion, pause contraction.

 • How does creativity feel in your body?